inducer/pytato/doc/design.rst

 Namespace object
 ----------------

 In pytato's early days, there used to exist a ``Namespace`` type to define a namespace for all input names within an array expression.
 This was however removed in the later versions.
 As, in the process of associating names to array variables it would privately hold references to :class:`~pytato.array.InputArgumentBase` variables that could no longer be referenced by a user.
-This made it impossible for the garbage collector to deallocate large :class:`~pytato.array.DataWrapper`s, unless the namespace itself went out-of-scope.
+This made it impossible for the garbage collector to deallocate large :class:`~pytato.array.DataWrapper`'s, unless the namespace itself went out-of-scope.

 Glossary
 ========